Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 ### 3. Content

-* The tour information on the website was inspired from the original [food tour website](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/)
+* The tour information on the website was inspired from the [BangkokVanguards food tour website](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/)
 * The texts have in large part been modified or made up by me, Zahra Sadiq
-* The quick info details are replicated from the [food tour website](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/)
+* The quick info details are replicated from the [BangkokVanguards food tour website](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/)
 * The customer reviews are real TripAdvisor reviews which have been modified to fit the context of this website

 ### 4. Acknowledgements